 Tech entrepreneurs have created some of the biggest foundations in the U.S., and we can expect more money to flood into nonprofits from these leaders in coming years.
 We are closely tracking the most important players in tech philanthropy.
 Explore the profiles below to see what we're learning.
 An important note: while this landing page lists the wealth creators below, who are often male, their spouses often drive and lead family philanthropy, as the profiles explore.

 All these profiles are updated regularly, so if you have an update, please share it with us.
-Also, make sure to visit IP's Tech Philanthropy blog to see the latest news and developments that we're writing about.
+Make sure to visit IP's Tech Philanthropy blog for the latest news and developments that we're writing about.

 Brian and Tegan Acton support basic needs of low-income families with young children, education, youth, Bay Area community, human and civil rights, and more.